 These monuments have been valued on an insurance replacement cost basis and are not depreciated as their useful life is deemed to be indefinite.
-Revaluations in 2020/2021 increased the carrying amounts of these assets by $\pounds$ 0.057m (The Guardian) and $\pounds$ 0.012m (War Memorial).
+Revaluations in 2021/2022 decreased the carrying amount of The Guardian by £0.011m and increased the carrying amount of Civic Regalia by £0.122m and the Ebbw Vale War Memorial by £0.015m.